Frequently Asked Questions

 How should we be disposing of the empty paint cans, aerosol cans, and empty oil containers?

 Empty paint and aerosol cans are accepted in the ‘Simple Sort’ recycling program in the tall box.
-Empty oil containers can be taken to an HHW event, or put out in the regular garbage.
+Empty oil containers can be taken to a Household Hazardous Waste event, or put out in the regular garbage.

 Norfolk County used to have a Bulky Pick Up Day every spring.
 What happened to it?